This story may or may not be true. In either case, all names have been changed to protect the innocent.

 She replied, “You’re not actually here are you?”

 WTF?
 Betsy scanned her sloppy room and her own sloppy attire with dismay.
 What is he doing here? she thought.
 Reluctantly, she swirled a little mouthwash and opened the door.
 From the kitchen, Betsy’s gay roommate, Lloyd, watched with suspicion as she let a strange man into their home.
 Slut, he was probably thinking.
 She wanted to explain, but knew whatever she said would sound like bullshit.

 So she and Frank walked back to Betsy’s room, sat on her couch, and talked.
 Or at least she talked.
 Frank slouched sexily and leaned towards her as she babbled on about whatever.
 He reached out and removed the pillows that were between them.
 Then, in one swift move, he cupped one arm under her legs and one arm behind her back, sliding her towards him and placing her legs over his.
 In this position, she was kind of cradled in his arms.
 She had never actually been this close to him before.
 It was both a dream and a nightmare.

 “You’re so cute when you’re nervous,” Frank said.
 Oh, my stars.
 Betsy thought.
 What has gotten into this man?
 She subtly sniffed the air, testing to see if perhaps alcohol was involved.
 Frank didn’t drink.
-But he also said he didn’t fuck.
+But he also said he didn’t have sex.
 So…

 “I’m just surprised,” Betsy managed to reply.
 Frank smirked and began tracing her arms with a lazy finger.
 Betsy stiffened and increased the speed of her babbling.
 The tracing continued.
 Eventually Frank’s audacious finger found its way to the top of her chest.
 That’s when Betsy’s clarity returned.
 She grasped the defiant finger, placed it back in Frank’s lap, and sat up.